 Class teams who wish to access mental health interventions for pupils must email earlyhelp@brackenfield.derbyshire.sch.uk.
-The referral should include details of observations linked to the reason for referral; reasons may include noticing a change in presentation, interactions or relationships; a change in circumstances; or simply something not being right.
+The referral should include details of observations linked to the reason for referral.
+Reasons may include noticing a change in presentation, interactions or relationships; a change in circumstances; or simply observations that something is not right.

 Referrals are then triaged and allocated at the weekly pastoral support meeting.
-Feedback is given to teachers, and signposting to other services if necessary.
+Feedback is given to teachers, along with signposting to other services if necessary.